bpaauwe/udi-davis-poly/README.md

 The settings for this node are:

 #### Short Poll
-   * Not used
+   * How often to poll the Davis server
 #### Long Poll
    * Sends a heartbeat as DON/DOF
 #### Token
-     Your token that allows access to the data at api.weatherlink.com
+   * Your token that allows access to the data at api.weatherlink.com
+#### User
+   * Your user id that allows access to the data at api.wetherlink.com
+#### Password
+   * Your password that allows access to the data at api.wetherlink.com
+#### Units
+   * Display data in either 'metric', 'us' units.
+Note that day, month, year observations are only available in 'us' units per documentation.
 #### Station
    * The Davis station ID.
-#### Units
-   * Display data in either 'metric', 'US', or 'UK' units.
+Not currently used.

 ## Requirements